-A child born abroad to a U.S. citizen parent usually acquires U.S. citizenship at birth.
-Parents should contact the Consular Section as soon as possible after the birth and schedule an appointment to apply for a Report of Birth Abroad of a U.S. Citizen.
+A child born outside the United States to a U.S. citizen parent or parents may be eligible for U.S. citizenship if the parent(s) meets the requirements for transmitting U.S. citizenship under the Immigration and Nationality Act.
+U.S. citizens eligible to transmit citizenship are required to file for a Consular Report of Birth Abroad (CRBA).
 Click here to make an appointment to apply for a Consular Report of Birth Abroad.